Newly named Saint Serra a controversial figure in U.S. history

 "Serra came up here with the intention of wiping out the people, whether he thought he was going to do that through disease or through Christianity, it happened."

-Gould said she had little sympathy for the argument that Serra's behavior was explained by his times.
+Gould said she had little sympathy for the argument that Serra's behaviour was explained by his times.

 "He did the bidding of the Catholic Church and the Spanish crown and his own ego," Gould said in a phone interview.